ev3dev/ev3dev-kpkg/readme.md

 `code-sourcery-toolchain-arm-2011.03` package is in the ev3dev.org package repository.

+For Raspbian (armv6) builds, you will need the `gcc-linaro-arm-linux-gnueabihf-raspbian` toolchain package instead (also in ev3dev.org repo).

 Kernel version 3.15+ requires `kernel-package` version 13+ (availible in offical jessie or utopic repositories)